-For Every Ton of Wood Harvested from the Working Forests of the U.S. Southeast, Approximately 1.7 Tons Grow Back Each Year Only ~2.5% of the Forest Area is Harvested Each Year in the U.S. Southeast, of Which Less Than 3% is Used to Produce Wood Pellets
+For Every Ton of Wood Harvested from the Working Forests of the U.S. Southeast, Approximately 1.7 Tons Grow Back Each Year5 Only ~2.5% of the Forest Area is Harvested Each Year in the U.S. Southeast, of Which Less Than 3% is Used to Produce Wood Pellets6

 1) Source: All data except data for Brazil are from RISI World Timber Price Quarterly - September 2020 for the second quarter of 2020.
 The wood chip price for Latvia is based on CIF Sweden.
-Data for Brazil is from Forest2Market - the cost of delivered wood chips in Brazil is approximately US\$41-\$43 per green metric ton.
+Data for Brazil is from Forest2Market - the cost of delivered wood chips in Brazil is approximately US\$41.\$43 per green metric ton.
 The primary in-country market for these chips is the food production and crop industries, which use chips for heat and drying purposes.
-However, the average minimum FOB price in Brazil is around US\$148 per dry metric ton due to the logistical and administrative costs related to exporting these chips; 2) Timber Mart South - North Carolina Q4 2020; 3) FIA Data (EVALIDator; 2019): In the fiber sourcing area for the Partnership's Northampton plant grew by approximately 30.4 million tons and total harvest removals were approximately 16.7 million tons, resulting in 13.7 million tons of excess fiber; 4) FIA Data; 5) Source: FIA UDSA Forest Service Forest Inventory and Analysis Database: 6) Source: Forest2Market: "Historical Perspective on the Relationship between Demand and Forest Productivity in the US South".
-2017
+However, the average minimum FOB price in Brazil is around US\$148 per dry metric ton due to the logistical and administrative costs related to exporting these chips; 2) Timber Mart South - North Carolina Q4 2020; 3) FIA Data (EVALIDator; 2019): In the logistical set orest inventory data is available, total wood fiber within the fiber sourcing area for the Partnership's Northampton plant grew by approximately 30.4 million tons and total harvest removals were approximately 16.7 million tons of excess fiber; 4) FIA Data; 5) Source: FIA UDSA Forest Service Forest Inventory and Analysis Database; 6) Source: "FirstPlanket: "Historical Perspective on the Relationship between Demand and Forest Productivity in the US South", 2017